ericcornelissen/shescape/CONTRIBUTING.md

 continuous integration the compatibility tests are run for all supported Node.js versions as well.

+#### Breakage Testing

+The breakage tests aim to ensure that the API of the library isn't broken from release to release.
+All breakage tests go into the `test/breakage/` folder.
+You can run the breakage test using the command `npm run test:breakage`.

+Breakage test compare both the API itself as well as the behavior of every function of the API.
+This is achieved by depending on the latest version of the library and using it in a differential test for each function in the API.

+Unless the API is extended or a breaking API change is necessary this suite does not need to be updated.

 ### Writing Tests

 Tests can be written in different ways and using different strategies.
 This